openframeworks/ofBook/02_cplusplus_basics/chapter.md

 The output is `1 2 3 4 5 6 7 8 9 10 `.
 As I loop, I am repeatedly checking to see if counter is 10, and if that is the case, I `break` out of the loop.

 ### Modulo %

+**[MH: mod is a stumbling block for the people I've tried to teach, and you use it heavily, so it might be worth walking through a little more?]**

 For the next example, I'd like to introduce you to the modulo operator, which is not so common in basic arithmetic but turns out to be useful and fun in programming.
 It is the percent sign operator, placed between 2 numbers, and it computes the *remainder* from dividing the left number by the right number.
 Here are a few examples: